vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] figure out how to abuse each

+Having this not transparent at all group of software makes me think that me using the word "abuse" above this paragraph here is just incorrect.
+You cannot really abuse someone who is themselves an abuser (given that the "counter abuse" is proportional to the abuse that the abuser makes) and that is just the truth.
+It would be a global good to have these glorified silicon valley cocaine addicts be forced to publicly document their applications workings and be transparent about how our data is being used.

 ## NixOS seems really interesting

 By installing nixos now I could maybe get rid of the mess that using ubuntu has